falcosecurity/falco-website/content/en/blog/gitops-your-falco-rules/index.md

 - An empty [GitHub](https://github.com/) repo.
 - A Falco ruleset file.
 - A Falco installation.
-  (This tutorial will use both, [Falco running as a _systemd-service_](#Falco-and-Falcoctl-running-as-Linux-services) and also [deployed using a Helm chart on Kubernetes](#Falco-and-Falcoctl-running-on-Kubernetes)).
+This tutorial will use both, [Falco running as a _systemd-service_](#falco-and-falcoctl-running-as-linux-services) and also [deployed using a Helm chart on Kubernetes](#falco-and-falcoctl-running-on-kubernetes).
 - A container registry.
-  (We're going to use [GitHub packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages) that comes with any public GitHub repository for free!).
+We're going to use [GitHub packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages) that comes with any public GitHub repository for free!

 And here is a high-level descriptions of the steps to follow: